Motivic Realizations of Singularity Categories and Vanishing Cycles: The formalism of six Operations in the Motivic Setting

-to be an equivalence. \end{rem} } \begin{prop} The $\infty$-functor $\rmSH^\otimes$ verifies all the conditions of the Prop \ref{prop-Ayoub-Cisinski}. \begin{proof} The localization property was proved by Morel-Voevodsky in \cite[Thm 2.21 pag.
-114]{voevodsky-morel}.
+\begin{prop} The $\infty$-functor $\rmSH^\otimes$ verifies all the conditions of the Prop \ref{prop-Ayoub-Cisinski}. \begin{proof} The localization property was proved by Morel-Voevodsky in \cite[Thm 2.21 pag.
+114]{voevodsky-morel} in the unstable setting.
+The property in the stable setting as formulated above follows as a consequence.
 The other conditions follow from the results of Cisinski-Deglise in \cite{cisinski-tcmm} and Ayoub \cite{ayoub1, ayoub2}.
 The fact it satisfies the necessary Beck-Chevalley conditions in the correct $\infty$-sense is proved in \cite{adeelthesis}.
-See also the survey in \cite[Sections 9.3 and 9.4.1]{robalo-thesis} for an overview and more precise references. \end{proof} \end{prop} To conclude this Appendix we discuss the compatibility of the six operations under natural transformations.
+See also the survey in \cite[Sections 9.3 and 9.4.1]{robalo-thesis} for an overview and more precise references. \end{proof} \end{prop}

+To conclude this Appendix we discuss the compatibility of the six operations under natural transformations.
 We have the following result due to Ayoub (for the projective case) and Cisinski-Deglise (for the generalization to proper morphisms) \begin{prop}(See \cite[Theorem 3.4]{MR2602027} and \cite{cisinski-tcmm}) Let $\phi:\rmF\to \rmG$ be a natural transformation of $\infty$-functors $\bsch^\mathrm{op}\to \CAlg(\Prlstb)$ such that \begin{enumerate} \item both $\rmF$ and $\rmG$ satisfy the hypothesis of the Proposition \ref{prop-Ayoub-Cisinski}. \item if $f:X\to Y$ is a smooth map in $\bsch$, then the diagram

 is left-adjointable

 \end{enumerate} Then, the natural transformation induced from the adjunctions

 is an equivalence.
 Moreover, the natural transformations